Les Actes des Apotres

-Les Actes des Apotres (French: The Acts of the Apostles) was a French royalist newspaper that was published from 1789 to 1791 during the French Revolution.
+Les Actes des Apotres (English: The Acts of the Apostles) was a French royalist newspaper that was published from 1789 to 1791 during the French Revolution.

 The first number of Les Actes appeared on 2 November 1789, and subsequent issues at two-day intervals thereafter.
 Edited by Antoine de Rivarol, its contributors included Louis de Champcenetz, Gérard de Lally-Tollendal, the Comte de Montlosier, Jean-Gabriel Peltier, and Francois Suleau.